selfxyz/tee-monorepo/cli/oyster-serverless/README.md

 ## 📋 List Jobs

 Retrieve a user's jobs based on their wallet address.
-(TESTNENT ONLY)

 ```bash
 oyster-serverless job list